software-students-fall2024/2-web-app-bug-creator-1/README.md

 # Web Application Exercise

-use pipenv install to get all packages.

-username: manager
-password: 12345

 A little exercise to build a web application following an agile development process.
 See the [instructions](instructions.md) for more detail.

 ## Product vision statement